seattlecraig/MasterBrewing/enduser.md

 A: Only vanilla Minecraft potions are supported.

 **Q: What happens if my flight ends mid-air?**
 A: You'll start falling!
-Always land before it expires or have a backup (water bucket, slow falling, etc.)
+Always land before it expires or have a backup (feather falling, slow falling, etc.)

 ## Enjoy Your Master Potions!